 Jay Baer shows us the similarities between an email list and Facebook fans.

 So, how can you inspire social actions from email?

-Start with including Facebook share buttons inside your email newsletters.
+Simple social media marketing suggests to start with including Facebook share buttons inside your email newsletters.
 You will need to create an HTML version of your email and create custom code for the share buttons.

 Login Radius shows you how to do it.

 Convice and Convert further recommends sending out your popular and interesting status updates to your email list on the same day.